What You Need To Know About Riffing

 5. Most new comedians are under the impression that riffing is little more than making fun of one or more people they can see in the front of the stage.

-The real problem with that is…
+Well, the real problem with that approach is…

 Merely verbally attacking people in the front of the stage can cause an entire audience to turn on a comedian.